 Is it safe to delay my period using Norethisterone?

-Norethisterone is safe for most women to use on an occasional basis.
-It should not, however, be taken regularly.
-It is also not a contraceptive and as such should not be used to prevent pregnancy.
+Norethisterone is safe for most women to use occasionally.
+It should not be taken regularly.

 Is it safe to delay my period using the combined contraceptive pill?

-Most brands of the combined contraceptive pill can be used in this way, including Microgynon, Rigevidon, Cilest and Yasmin.
+Most brands of the combined contraceptive pill can be used in this way, including Microgynon, Rigevidon and Yasmin.
 If you use phasic pills, however, you should consult your doctor before using this method to delay your period (see below).